 Busses/ Mini Vans/ Ferries/ boats

 Generally the cheapest way to go, but often also the longest.
 The best part about this method of transport though, is they figure out the whole journey for you.
 If your journey means you need to change busses and then get on a ferry, no problem.
-You can arrange it all through the office, get your tickets ahead of time, and just go where you are told.
-Some organizations even arrange pickup and drop-off at your accommodations.
+You can arrange it all through a travel office, get your tickets ahead of time, and just go where you are told.
+Some organizations even arrange pickup and drop-off right to the door of your accommodations.

 Solo Female Travel in Thailand is Safe

 Safety is always key for me as a solo female traveller and I can honestly say that I never felt unsafe in Thailand.
 Granted, I followed the typical rules (for solo women in general) and made sure I was respectful at all times which included covering up in the streets (Thailand is much more conservative than North America and Europe).
 That being said, cat-calling was basically non-existent in Thailand which, as a solo female, was amazing.

 A few things for solo female travellers in Thailand to make note of:

 - Women are not allowed to touch monks

 - Tampons can be incredibly hard to find (bring your own!)